-The City has allocated the largest portion of funding to support the economic development sector, as other State and federal funds are not currently dedicated proportionally to serve this unmet need and are instead concentrated on housing and infrastructure projects.
+The City has allocated the largest portion of funding to support the public facilities sector, as other State and federal funds are not currently dedicated proportionally to serve this unmet need and are instead concentrated on housing and infrastructure projects.
 The economic revitalization proposed project included herein aims to support the City's long-term recovery in the following way:

-Provide assistance to small businesses that provide income-producing jobs to LMI residents of the disaster-impacted communities.
+- Provide funding for the construction of a new Emergency Response Recruitment/Training/Operations center that would enhance public safety during future storm events.
+The targeted site is also blighted, and the demolition/clearance/new construction would also address the National Objective of blight elimination. - Provide assistance to small businesses that provide income-producing jobs to LMI residents of the disaster-impacted communities.
 Training and preparing a workforce with skillsets and knowledge will fuel the local economy and provide career paths while also enabling building of household wealth.
 This will move households out of financial insecurity and help them become more resilient to future natural and economic catastrophes.